Jako/PDFResource/docs/usage.md

 the chunks `tplPDF` and `tplCSS`.
 Some other PDF options (pagesize, margins etc.) could be set in MODX system setting.

-The following MODX system settings are available in the namespace `pdfresource`:
+PDFResource uses the following system settings in the namespace `pdfresource`:

 Key | Description | Default
 ----|-------------|--------